compilerla/compiler.la/_posts/2024-03-11-transportation-round-up.md

 the last few years, so I never quite knew if I would be riding an old or new car until it showed up.
 I was very excited when the last new car was put into service.
 And it looks like BART managed to complete this project well under budget!
 Kudos to them!

-**Angela**
+** **

 I took the Staten Island Ferry, for FREE, in NYC.
 It was an awesome way to see the skyline, bridges and the Statue of Liberty.

 **Shelby**

-*[Remember when we said public transportation can sometimes be frustrating–yeah.
-Transit fails are also worth reminiscing on]*
+*Remember when we said public transportation can sometimes be frustrating–yeah.
+Transit fails are also worth reminiscing on.*

 In July, I got on the wrong bus multiple times in LA, and once ended up in maybe Chinatown?
 I gave up and called a Lyft.
 I also, at one point, was on the phone with our colleague Kegan while literally running to catch the (wrong) DASH bus at the big train station.